joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

     0ADC:0A00 Subroutine lookup table
-        Referred from 0ADC:0AAC, CL is single char or first byte of kanji
+        Referred from 0ADC:0AAC, CL is single char or first byte of kanji CL=10h AH=00h, search by CL register from caller, or normal CON output.
                   .        .        .        .        .        .
     0ADC:00000A00 07 E7 10 08 19 11 09 F8 10 0A 49 11 0B 3A 11 0C  ..........I..:..
                         .        .        .        .        .